Flodeco22/grains3D/main-project/src/removal_utils/README.md

 # remove_cylinder

 ### in:
  * **"file"**: tif image to remove cylinders from.
-Should be a 3D image.
+Should be a full 3D image.
+ *Note: in Lysandre's repository, the full images we used are named "EFRGPXX_YY.tif", where XX is the number of the video and YY is the number of the frame (so, a 3D image) in video XX.*

 ### out:
  * **"file_cylinders_removed"**: original tif image with black bars instead of the cylinders.
 May give an undetermined result if there are no cylinders in the original image.

 Execute from /src/ folder.
-Command example:
+Command examples:
 ---
 `python3 ./removal_utils/remove_cylinder.py "image.tif"`

+`python3 ./removal_utils/remove_cylinder.py "EFRGP01_01.tif"`

 # apply_cylinder_centroid_label